 There are a number of chemotherapy treatments available on the NHS for recurrent ovarian cancer.
 Your oncologist or CNS will discuss the available treatments and how they might be suitable for you.
-Increasingly new types of drugs (targeted agents) are being used or trialled, to limit the blood supply to tumours and affect their ability to grow.

 - want to be more involved in making decisions about your treatment and care than you were before